+Variable Туре Description

+Name

-Variable Туре Description Name float In any of a 121 day, but any and to simple any any with to all act the time and all fourths.
-Stay Time noat In case of collider trigger set to simple or use with tool, set the time needed for the List of collider to register a successful collision.
-Insert the actors that the collider will await collision with.
-Prefabs Used List of actors insert the actors that the confider will await comsion with.
+Stay float In case of collider trigger set to simple or use with tool, set the time needed for the

+Time collider to register a successful collision.

+Prefabs List of Insert the actors that the collider will await collision with.

+Used actors

 Hit int In case of collider trigger set to hit, set the amount of successful collisions needed.

-Times IIIt in case of collider trigger set to fit, set the amount of successful consions needed.
-Hit float In case of collider trigger set to hit, set the amount of force needed to register a force noat successful collision.
-Hit Vector3 In case of collider trigger set to hit, after each successful hit, the offset that will be Move- vectors applied to the primitive component. ment Vector 1 1 TC 11 - 1 'T 1 C 1 11' ' 1 4 4 ' ' Proceed Ani- boolean If enabled, iIn each successful collision play the next animation from the animation list mation Animation Names. on Col- on Coi- lider Hit Proceed 1 1 If enabled, on action's perform the next animation from the boolean ' 1 Ani- mation CharacterAnimationController will be played. on Per- form Animatio n List of The names of animation assets that will be played on each successful collision hit.
-These Names strings should referenced be in the CharacterAnimationController component. railles (ani- should referenced be in the character Antimacton conteroffer component. mation names) Characte / The name of the actor that has the CharacterAnimationController component.
-Actor i sumg This is usually the actor that has the patient's skeletal mesh component.
-Name This is usually the actor that has the patient's skeletar mesh component.
+Times

+Hit float In case of collider trigger set to hit, set the amount of force needed to register a

+force successful collision.

+Hit Vector3 In case of collider trigger set to hit, after each successful hit, the offset that will be

+Move- applied to the primitive component.

+ment

+Vector

+Proceed boolean If enabled, iIn each successful collision play the next animation from the animation list

+Ani- Animation Names.

+mation

+on Col-

+lider

+Hit

+Proceed boolean If enabled, on action's perform the next animation from the

+Ani- CharacterAnimationController will be played.

+mation

+on Per-

+form

+Animatio n List of The names of animation assets that will be played on each successful collision hit.
+These

+Names strings should referenced be in the CharacterAnimationController component.

+(ani-

+mation

+names)

+Characte r string The name of the actor that has the CharacterAnimationController component.

+Actor This is usually the actor that has the patient's skeletal mesh component.

+Name

 Promote boolean If false, all components under the collider being hit(destroyed) will be destroyed as well.

+Col- Otherwise, the child components will take its place when destroyed

+lider

+Compo-

+Collidar Cimela Creative the helperiour readed from the year is and a to mainten a supervision of the the

-Col- Jooican Otherwise, the child components will take its place when destroyed lider Salet inter, and components will take its place when destroyed Compo- nents Collider Simple, Specify the behaviour needed from the user in order to register a successful collision.
-Trigger UseAc- Specify and define from the abor in order to register a successful combining tionCol- lider, Hit 1111
+Trigger Simple, Specify the behaviour needed from the user in order to register a successful collision.

+Ingger UseAc-

+lidar

+Hit